VecSet-Edit: Unleashing Pre-trained LRM for Mesh Editing from Single Image: VecSet-Edit Settings

 \textbf{Seeding Sensitive ($\alpha_\text{I}=0.7$).} The seeding sensitive controls the precision of the initial token selection.
 We keep this value high to ensure high recall (i.e., accurately locating all potential image-related tokens).
 Extensive ablation was not performed on this parameter, as the final selection quality is primarily dominated by the subsequent gating step.

 \textbf{Gating Sensitive ($\alpha_\text{A}=0.5$).} This parameters regulates the expansion of the selected token set via attention mechanisms.
 Higher values yield tighter constraints (smaller editing areas), while lower values allow for broader structural changes.
 Similar to $T_\text{repaint}$, this is \textit{intention-dependent}.
 For example, replacing an entire head requires a higher $\alpha_\text{A}$, whereas swapping only facial details requires a lower $\alpha_\text{A}$.
+The qualitative example can be found in \cref{fig:ablation_gating}